orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 ### Getting a list of connected peers

 Your users will want to know which users they are connected to or at the very least how many peers.
-You'll enable that using a simple IPFS function.
+You will enable that using a simple IPFS function.

 Create the `getIpfsPeers` function inside of the `NewPiecePlease` class.